http://www.aliexpress.com/store/320768

 The next best strategy is to create an evening planning ritual where you select a few priority tasks to accomplish the next day.

-The reason this method works far better than planning your daily tasks in the morning is because research from the Kellogg School (not the cereal :P ) has shown that we drasticallymiscalculate the amount of focus we’ll be able to maintain in the future: that is, we strongly believe that we’ll be able to quickly plan our day the next morning, but when tomorrow rolls around without a game plan to get us started, we’ll likely fall back into our old multitasking ways to avoid doing anyreal work.
+The reason this method works far better than planning your daily tasks in the morning is because research from the Kellogg School (not the cereal ) has shown that we drasticallymiscalculate the amount of focus we’ll be able to maintain in the future: that is, we strongly believe that we’ll be able to quickly plan our day the next morning, but when tomorrow rolls around without a game plan to get us started, we’ll likely fall back into our old multitasking ways to avoid doing anyreal work.

 You can create an evening planning ritual with a simple pen & paper or use an online tool likeTeuxDeux each night.
 List only priority tasks (the “big 5”) for the day and be sure to include completed tasks in your Accountability Chart when they are completed.